rngore/rngore/README.md

 ### Introduction:
 > Hello, I’m **Aryan Gore** — a student, and a passionate developer specializing in web, software, and game development.
-I also serve as the CEO and founder of my Realms, combining innovation with leadership to drive impactful solutions. **
+I stand as a CEO and a founder of an organisation, combining innovation with leadership to drive impactful solutions. **

 > There are infinitely many things I wish to learn and explore.
 I am on a continuous journey to create meaningful and innovative solutions in today’s technology-driven world.